evergreen-ci/evergreen/docs/API/REST-V2-Usage.md

 ### Notifications

-Create custom notifications for email or Slack. issues.
+Create custom notifications for email or Slack issues.

 #### Objects